 You can change TensorBoard to serve on localhost rather than '0.0.0.0' by the flag --host=localhost.
 This should quiet any security warnings.

-See also the how-to documentation for adding a new operation to TensorFlow.
+See the how-to documentation for adding a new operation to TensorFlow.

 My data is in a custom format.
 How do I read it using TensorFlow?

-There are two main options for dealing with data in a custom format.
+There are three main options for dealing with data in a custom format.

-The easier option is to write parsing code in Python that transforms the data
+The easiest option is to write parsing code in Python that transforms the data

 What is TensorFlow's coding style convention?